vincentlevionnais/vincentlevionnais/README.md

 ✨Welcome on board✨

-I'm a back-end developer based in Rennes, France.
+I'm a web developer based in Rennes, France.
 I learned web development at O'clock school, with an affinity with PHP.
 I chose the specialization SYMFONY for closure my training course.

+To learn more about me, visit my website : https://vincentlevionnais.fr  :rocket:

 </div>